CMakePP/CMaize/docs/source/developer/encapsulation.rst

 Implementation
 --------------

 CMake targets have a plethora of properties (basically member variables).
-We can add our own properties to the target without consequence, so long as the names of the properties do not conflict with property names defined by CMake.
+As long as we use unique names (*i.e.*, the names do not collide with CMake's properties) we can add our own properties to the target without consequence.
 Thus our strategy is to associate each object instance with a unique target and to store the object's state in CPP-unique properties.
-Each CPP-defined object type must define a constructor and it is this constructor that will associate the instance with its target and specify what members that type has.
-By convention the constructor for an object of type ``A`` is the function ``_cpp_A_constructor`` which is used to create an instance ``a`` like ``_cpp_A_constructor(a)``.
-The resulting instance behave like Python objects.
+Following other object-oriented languages, each object type must define a constructor and it is this constructor that will associate the instance with its CMake target and specify what members that type has.
+By convention the constructor for an object of type ``A`` is the function ``_cpp_A_constructor`` which is used to create an instance ``a`` like ``_cpp_A_constructor(a ...)``, where the ellipses are other arguments required for construction.
+Since CMake does not support function overloading there can only be one constructor.
+In practice, the easiest way around this is to use kwargs and let the ctor worry about defaults.

-This is best expressed with a code example:
+After construction the value of ``a``, ``${a}``, is set to the name of the target storing the state.
+Passing the name of that target to a function makes that function manipulate the same target that was passed.
+The result is that CPP objects behave like a Python objects.
+This is best expressed with a code
+example:

 .. code-block:: cmake